loverdos/aquarium/doc/manual/source/creditdsl.rst

-The credit DSL
+The policy DSL
 ^^^^^^^^^^^^^^

-The credit DSL enables administrators to specify accounting processing policies, price lists and combine them arbitrarily into agreements applicable to specific users or the whole system.
+The policy DSL enables administrators to specify billing algorithms, price lists and combine them arbitrarily into agreements applicable to specific users or the whole system.
 The DSL's primary purpose is to facilitate the definition of agreements through defining and composing cost calculation policies with price lists.